 The Samsung Galaxy Note 10.1 (16 GB Wi-Fi version) is selling for the recommended price of £399.

 Visually speaking, if you took a Galaxy Tab 2 10.1, changed the colour from pristine white to charcoal grey, added a capacitive stylus and made a home for it on the back of the tablet, you'd have a Galaxy Note 10.1.
-Samsung has taken few risks with this design, whether in the shape or the materials.
-Here plastic reigns and the slate sounds a tad too hollow in your hands, in comparison with other tablets that feel more solid and dense.
+Samsung has taken very little risk with this design, either in the shape or the materials.
+Plastic reigns and the body sounds a tad too hollow in your hands, in comparison with other more solid, dense tablets.

 One great aspect of the design is the placement of the 5 cm speakers: they're located on the front of the tablet, at the top of either side of the screen.
 That means you can let your thumbs fall naturally on the (wide) borders without ever obstructing the sound.